Mama FM

 17 December 2025, 10:09 pm

-The Uganda People’s Congress (UPC) has strongly criticized security agencies and individuals accused of preventing voters from remaining at polling stations after casting their ballots, warning that such actions could undermine electoral transparency.
+The Uganda People’s Congress (UPC) has strongly criticised security agencies and individuals accused of preventing voters from remaining at polling stations after casting their ballots, warning that such actions could undermine electoral transparency.

-Speaking during his Christmas press address, UPC President Jimmy Akena said the Constitution allows citizens to stay at polling stations after voting, as long as they observe the required distance and maintain order.
+Speaking during his Christmas press address, UPC President Jimmy Akena said the Constitution allows citizens to remain at polling stations after voting, provided they observe the required distance and maintain order.

 He argued that stopping voters from staying to safeguard their votes creates opportunities for electoral malpractice.

-Similar guidance was also issued by the Chief of Defence Forces (CDF), Gen Muhoozi Kainerugaba, who advised voters to return home and wait for results officially announced by the EC.
+Similar guidance was issued by the Chief of Defence Forces (CDF), Gen Muhoozi Kainerugaba, who advised voters to return home and await the official results announced by the EC.

-Meanwhile Akena emphasizes the need for peaceful elections, saying violence and militarization scare away vulnerable groups like the elderly and people with disabilities, violating their rights.
+Meanwhile, Akena emphasised the need for peaceful elections, noting that violence and militarisation deter vulnerable groups, such as the elderly and people with disabilities, thereby violating their rights.

-He urges everyone to participate in voting peacefully come 15th January 2026.
+He urged everyone to participate in voting peacefully on 15 January 2026.